Andrea/andrea.github.io/_posts/2015-12-06-more-computation-expressions.markdown

 {% endhighlight %}

-I guess by now we are all a bit tired like the otters.
+I guess by now we are all a bit tired like these otters:

 ![naptime](https://pbs.twimg.com/media/CVi7DaPVEAALfSE.jpg)